GR-MG: Leveraging Partially Annotated Data via Multi-Modal Goal Conditioned Policy

 Abstract

 The robotics community has consistently aimed to achieve generalizable robot manipulation with flexible natural language instructions.
-One of the primary challenges is that obtaining robot data fully annotated with both actions and texts is time-consuming and labor-intensive.
-However, partially annotated data, such as human activity videos without action labels and robot play data without language labels, is much easier to collect.
-Can we leverage these data to enhance the generalization capability of robots?
-In this paper, we propose GR-MG, a novel method which supports conditioning on both a language instruction and a goal image.
-During training, GR- MG samples goal images from trajectories and conditions on both the text and the goal image or solely on the image when text is unavailable.
-During inference, where only the text is provided, GR-MG generates the goal image via a diffusion- based image-editing model and condition on both the text and the generated image.
-This approach enables GR-MG to leverage large amounts of partially annotated data while still using language to flexibly specify tasks.
-To generate accurate goal images, we propose a novel progress-guided goal image generation model which injects task progress information into the generation process, significantly improving the fidelity and the performance.
+One primary challenge is that obtain- ing robot trajectories fully annotated with both actions and texts is time-consuming and labor-intensive.
+However, partially- annotated data, such as human activity videos without action labels and robot trajectories without text labels, are much easier to collect.
+Can we leverage these data to enhance the generalization capabilities of robots?
+In this paper, we propose GR-MG, a novel method which supports conditioning on a text instruction and a goal image.
+During training, GR-MG samples goal images from trajectories and conditions on both the text and the goal image or solely on the image when text is not available.
+During inference, where only the text is provided, GR-MG generates the goal image via a diffusion- based image-editing model and conditions on both the text and the generated image.
+This approach enables GR-MG to leverage large amounts of partially-annotated data while still use languages to flexibly specify tasks.
+To generate accurate goal images, we propose a novel progress-guided goal image generation model which injects task progress information into the generation process.
+In simulation experiments, GR-MG improves the average number of tasks completed in a row of 5 from 3.35 to 4.04.
+In real-robot experiments, GR-MG is able to perform 58 different tasks and improves the success rate from 68.7% to 78.1% and 44.4% to 60.6% in simple and generalization settings, respectively.
+It also outperforms comparing baseline methods in few-shot learning of novel skills.

 GR-MG is a model designed to support multi-modal goals: a language and a goal image.
 It consists of two modules: a progress-guided goal image generation model and a multi-modal goal-conditioned policy.
 The goal image generation model generates a goal image based on the current observation, a language description of the task, and the task progress.
 The multi-modal goal-conditioned policy takes the generated goal image, the current observation, and the language instruction as inputs to predict the action trajectory, task progress, and future images.
 The task progress is subsequently fed into the goal image generation model.
 The task progress is initialized as zero at the beginning of a rollout.